LMEye: An Interactive Perception Network for Large Language Models: Experiment

 \textbf{Visual Question Answering and Multimodal Reasoning}.
-The experimental results are present in Table~\ref{automatic_results}.
-In Table~\ref{automatic_results}, we do not present the VCR result of LLaVA and MiniGPT-4 since they do not follow the prompt to select one option from four candidates.
+The experimental results are presented in Table~\ref{automatic_results}, where we do not present the VCR result of LLaVA and MiniGPT-4 since they do not follow the prompt to select one option from four candidates.
 This may be attributed to the self-ability of Vicuna~\cite{vicuna2023}, which is the LLaMA tuned only with conversation data.
-Compared to conventional VLMs such as Flamingo-3B and OFA, the designed IPN variants and other LVLMs can be able to achieve better zero-shot performance on answer selection (VCR) and short answer generation tasks (VQA), even in the case that IPN (Bloomz-7b1) have only seen 1.7M images during the pretraining stage.
-It indicates that in the case of low resources, it is feasible to adopt such a training efficient LVLM construction method based on the frozen visual and language models.
-In addition, introducing more powerful language models and high-quality image-text data in the pretraining stage will improve the accuracy of the language model in understanding image information, e.g., the performance comparisons of various IPN (Bloomz-7b1) and IPN (OPT-iml-1.3b) variants.
-When we introduce IPN for BLIP-2 and train the new framework through the collected multimodal instruction data, it substantially improves the performance on the complex visual problem task OK-VQA by about 5\%.
-The main reason for the decline in performance on VQA may be attributed to the fact that the evaluation metric is word matching and IPN (BLIP-2) generates longer responses than BLIP-2, like the case shown in Figure~\ref{fig:cases_2}.
-The ablation experiments of IPN with different LLMs and BLIP-2 (LVLM) show that the proposed interactive perception network could be play-and-plug in various large language models and improve the performance of well-established BLIP-2 by incorporating request-based interacted visual information.
+Compared to conventional VLMs such as Flamingo-3B and OFA, the designed LMEye variants and other MLLMs can be able to achieve better zero-shot performance on answer selection (VCR) and short answer generation tasks (VQA), even in the case that LMEye (Bloomz-7b1) have only seen 1.7M images during the pretraining stage.
+Hence, it is feasible to adopt such a training efficient MLLM construction method based on the frozen visual encoder and LLM.
+In addition, introducing more powerful language models and high-quality image-text data in the pretraining stage will improve the accuracy of the language model in understanding image information, e.g., the performance comparisons of various LMEye (Bloomz-7b1) and LMEye (OPT-iml-1.3b) variants.
+When we introduce LMEye based on BLIP-2 and train the interactive framework through collected multimodal instruction data, it substantially improves performance on the complex visual problem task OK-VQA by about 5\% and could achieve better performance than InstructBLIP.
+By further comparing their performances in Tables~\ref{mmbench} and \ref{seed-bench}, we can find that the effectiveness of introducing the two-stage interactive perception network (RVII).